ab4d/Ab4d.SharpEngine.Samples/README.md

 - Lights: AmbientLight, DirectionalLight, PointLight, SpotLight, CameraLight
 - Effects: StandardEffect, SolidColorEffect, VertexColorEffect, ThickLineEffect
 - ReaderObj to read 3D models from obj files
-- Assimp importer that uses third-party library to import 3D models from almost any file format
+- Assimp importer that uses a third-party library to import 3D models from almost any file format

 ### Platforms and UI frameworks: